 Yes, large microgreen growers do water over the top.
-But these facilities have way more airflow than your house does and much stronger lights.
-We will discuss on airflow and light can be used to remedy mold issues.
+But these facilities have way more airflow than your house and much stronger lights.
+We will discuss how airflow and light can remedy mold issues.

 Bottom watering only when the soil is dry is the best way to reduce mold from spreading or growing after the seeds have germinated.

 Soggy soil is a breeding ground for mold.

 Having some airflow across your growing microgreens is a good practice to reduce the possibility of mold growth.